University of Saragossa: Statistics

 Biography

 Manuel Azaña Díaz was a Spanish politician who served as Prime Minister of the Second Spanish Republic (1931–1933 and 1936), organizer of the Popular Front in 1935 and the last President of the Republic (1936–1939).
-He was the most prominent leader of the Republican cause during the Spanish Civil War of 1936–1939.
+He has been called the father of the Republic and was the most prominent leader of the Republican cause during the Spanish Civil War of 1936–1939.

 3. Santiago Ramón y Cajal